The Post-DEI Hollowing Phenomenon™

 We are living in a moment where:

-• Statewide DEI bans are emerging
+• statewide DEI bans are emerging

-• Universities are restructuring or dissolving DEI units
+• universities are restructuring or dissolving DEI units

-This construct meets the moment.
+This construct seeks to meet that moment.

 5. What Makes This Framework Original